theRenard/PICO-8-autotiles/README.md

 }
 ```

-`stopOnMatch` is a boolean that defines if the rule should stop processing the other rules if it matches the pattnern.
+`stop` is a boolean that defines if the rule should stop processing the other rules if it matches the pattnern.
 If it is true (default), the rule will stop processing, if it is false, the rule will continue processing the next one.

 ```lua
 {